Kind-sketch/studio/README.md

 *   **Sponsor Dashboard:**
     *   Discover artisans and their products to sponsor.

-## 3. Recently Resolved File Issues
+## 4. Recently Resolved File Issues

 The application recently experienced several stability issues that have now been fixed:

-*   **Hydration Errors:** Multiple pages (e.g., `my-products`, `sponsors`, `home`) were attempting to access browser-only APIs like `localStorage` during the initial server-side render.
+*   **Hydration Errors:** Multiple pages were attempting to access browser-only APIs like `localStorage` during the initial server-side render.
 This caused a mismatch with the client-side render, leading to application crashes.
     *   **Fix:** All `localStorage` access has been moved into `useEffect` hooks, ensuring this code only runs on the client-side after the page has fully loaded.

 *   **Invalid HTML Structure:** Some components had incorrect HTML nesting (e.g., a `<div>` inside a `<p>` tag), which also contributed to hydration errors.